psyraxaus/Prosim2GSX/memory-bank/activeContext.md

      - Modified ServiceController to initialize the service
      - Implementation details available in to-do/modularization-implementation-phase3.3.md

-   - Next: Phase 3.4: GSXServiceCoordinator implementation
+   - Completed Phase 3.4: GSXServiceCoordinator implementation
-     - Will create IGSXServiceCoordinator interface and implementation
+     - Created IGSXServiceCoordinator interface and implementation
-     - Will extract service coordination logic from GsxController
+     - Extracted service coordination logic from GsxController
-     - Will add methods for running various GSX services (boarding, refueling, etc.)
+     - Added methods for running various GSX services (boarding, refueling, etc.)
-     - Will add event-based communication for service status changes
+     - Added event-based communication for service status changes
+     - Updated GsxController to use the new service
+     - Modified ServiceController to initialize the service
+     - Implementation details available in to-do/modularization-implementation-phase3.4.md

    - Completed Phase 3.5: GSXDoorManager implementation
      - Created IGSXDoorManager interface and implementation